 They also post certain bathroom designs that customers send them, adding a degree of extra, indirect customer interaction that other social media sites can’t usually provide.

-On Pinterest, they post similar content, but due to the bulletin-board-like setup of the site, they are able to organise similar designs into “boards” rather than individual “pins”.
+On Pinterest, they post similar content, but due to the bulletin-board-like setup of the site, they can organize similar designs into “boards” rather than individual “pins”.
 Because of this, they can market certain sets of products and suites to customers with different interests and personal preferences, rather than having one general feed of content for users to scroll through.
-This allows Victorian Plumbing to use Pinterest as a sort of ‘indirect catalogue’ for the products they offer, since it builds up interest in their products without overtly putting pressure on potential customers, making it a kind of ‘soft marketing’ that doesn’t directly cost any money to set up.
+This allows Victorian Plumbing to use Pinterest as a sort of ‘indirect catalog’ for the products they offer, since it builds up interest in their products without overtly putting pressure on potential customers, making it a kind of ‘soft marketing’ that doesn’t directly cost any money to set up.

 Twitter & Facebook

-On Facebook, they post a mixture of image posts, articles, contests and links to new products or pages, varying the content enough to appeal to the wider interest diversity in Facebook’s general user base – the contests and ‘raffles’ hosted on their Facebook page are also a major source of customer interest, since they not only drives interaction, but also open up opportunities for even further post sharing and greater brand presence as long as the competition is running.
+On Facebook, they post a mixture of image posts, articles, contests, and links to new products or pages, varying the content enough to appeal to the wider interest diversity in Facebook’s general user base – the contests and ‘raffles’ hosted on their Facebook page are also a major source of customer interest since they not only drive interaction but also open up opportunities for even further post sharing and greater brand presence as long as the competition is running.

-On Twitter, Victorian Plumbing post a mixture of their own content and content they find that is relevant to their brand or products in some way, and present themselves as a very jokey, laid-back company that responds to customer queries or complaints as appropriate.
+On Twitter, Victorian Plumbing post a mixture of its content and content they find that is relevant to its brand or products in some way and present itself as a very jokey, laid-back company that responds to customer queries or complaints as appropriate.

 The company tweets fairly often, at least once per day, due to Twitter’s fairly blink-and-you’ll-miss-it nature – sometimes this will simply be an image and caption for one of their bathrooms, complete with full decorations and bathroom tiles, that serves to remind their followers that they even exist at all.